Leaders to push Brexit trade talks beyond Sunday deadline

 Britain quit the EU in January but remains an informal member until Dec.
 31 - the end of a transition period during which it has remained in the EU single market and customs union.

-“Every opportunity to reach a deal is highly welcome,” German Chancellor Angela Merkel told a news conference in Berlin.
+“Every opportunity to reach a deal is highly welcome,” German Chancellor Angela Merkel said in Berlin.

 The two sides have struggled to agree on fishing rights in British waters and EU demands that Britain face consequences if in the future it diverges from the bloc’s rules for fair competition - what it calls a level playing field.